 - April 21, 2016

-Brushing your teeth is likely such an ingrained part of your daily routine that you barely even think about it.
+Brushing your teeth is likely such an ingrained part of your daily oral care routine that you barely even think about it.
 Most of us just brush (and hopefully floss) automatically, with little thought to how we’re doing it, how long we do it for, or if we’re even doing it at the right time of day.

 Better Brushing: It’s A Bargain!